-The proposal, referred to as a Project Statement under federal guidelines, consists of a space delimited, electronic file in MS Word format.
+The proposal, referred to as a Project Statement (MS Word) under federal guidelines, consists of a space delimited, electronic file in MS Word format.
 Please follow all associated instructions to the letter.

-The deadline for receipt of FY13 proposals is COB November 21, 2012.
+The deadline for receipt of FY14 proposals is COB November 20, 2013.

 Submit electronically by email attachment the Project Statement (total file size for emailed proposals cannot exceed 5 MB; please send separate files if larger than this) to: